hasii2011/buildlackey/README.md

   Clean the build artifacts for the project specified by the following environment variables

       PROJECTS_BASE -  The local directory where the python projects are based PROJECT       -  The name of the project;  It should be a directory name

+  PROJECT is overridden if the developer specifies a package name

 Options:
   --version                    Show the version and exit.
+  -p, --package-name TEXT      Use this option when the package name does not
-  --help     Show this message and exit.
+                               match the project name -a, --application-name TEXT  Use this option when the generated application name does not match the project name --help                       Show this message and exit.

 ```